Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Expected sum of edge lengths

-An edge connecting the root of tree ($\Root$) with one of its children ($u$) can be decomposed into an anchor \cite{Shiloach1979a,Chung1984a} and its coanchor (Figure \ref{fig:permutation_segments}).
-Such decomposition is also found in \cite{Gildea2007a,Park2009a} but using different terminology.
-In the context of projective linear arrangements, we define $\Vanchor{\Root u}$ as the length of the anchor, that is, the number of positions of the linear arrangement covered by the edge $\Root u \in E$ in the segment of $\SubRtree{u}$ including the end of the edge $\arr(u)$; similarly, we define $\Vcoanchor{\Root u}$ as the number of positions of the linear arrangement that are covered by that edge in segments other than that of $\SubRtree{u}$ and $\Root$.
-Then the length of an edge connecting $\Root$ with $\Root$ is $\lenedge{\Root u} = |\arr(\Root) - \arr(u)| = \anchor{\Root u} + \coanchor{\Root u}$.
+An edge connecting the root of the tree ($\Root$) with one of its children ($u$) can be decomposed into two parts: its {\em anchor} \cite{Shiloach1979a,Chung1984a} and its {\em coanchor} (Figure \ref{fig:permutation_segments}).
+Such decomposition is also found in \citet{Gildea2007a,Park2009a} but using different terminology.
+In the context of projective linear arrangements, we define $\anchor{\Root u}$ as the length of the anchor, that is, the number of positions of the linear arrangement covered by the edge $\Root u$ in the segment of $\SubRtree{u}$ including the end of the edge $\arr(u)$; similarly, we define $\coanchor{\Root u}$ as the number of positions of the linear arrangement that are covered by that edge in segments other than that of $\SubRtree{u}$ and $\Root$.
+Put differently, $\anchor{\Root u}$ is the width of the part of $\SubRtree{u}$ covered by the edge $\Root u$ including the end of the edge $\arr(u)$; similarly, $\Vcoanchor{\Root u}$ is the total width of $\SubRtree{v}$ over all $\Root$'s children $v$ that fall between $\Root$ and $u$.
+Then the length of an edge connecting $\Root$ with $u$ is $\lenedge{\Root u} = |\arr(\Root) - \arr(u)| = \anchor{\Root u} + \coanchor{\Root u}$.

 The next lemma shows that the expected value of $\Vd{\Root u}$ depends only on the size of the whole tree ($\RNvert$) and the size of the subtree rooted at the child ($\Nvert{u}$). \begin{lemma} Let $\Rtree=(V,E;\Root)$ be a tree rooted at $\Root\in V$.
 Given an edge $\Root u\in E$, its anchor's expected length in uniformly random projective arrangements is